turtlemonvh/biblescholar/search/README.md

 # Bible Search

 A go application using bleve to index tsvs of Bible verses.
+Uses go modules and go 1.13+.

 ## Basic usage